-When you share your blog posts as “pins” on Pinterest, you can link each pin image to your website:
+When you use the Pin Creation Tool on Pinterest and share your blog posts as “pins” to your Pinterest boards, you can link each pin image to your website:

 Hence, each Pinterest graphic can link to a blog post, your homepage, a product – or anything else with a valid URL.